Placental Site Trophoblastic Disease: The Basics

 encontrar mi

-PSTD is different from other types of GTD because it leads to low beta human chorionic gonadotropin (B-hCG). hCG is a hormone in your blood that tells when a woman is pregnant.
+PSTD is different from other types of GTD because it leads to low beta human chorionic gonadotropin (B-hCG). hCG is a hormone in your blood that tells when you are pregnant.
 This level can be low after a normal pregnancy, miscarriage (the loss of a pregnancy), or abortion (ending a pregnancy).

 Risk Factors

 The risks of PSTD are still being studied.
-PSTD can happen in women who are of reproductive age and post-menopausal (after they have gone through menopause).
+PSTD can happen if you are of reproductive age and post-menopausal (after you have gone through menopause).

 Signs and Symptoms